m7md-arwani/pythongpt/README.md

-# Interactive Exam with Rasa Chatbot
+# Interactive Exam with Llama3 LLM

-This project is an interactive exam platform that allows users to take exams with the assistance of a chatbot powered by Rasa.
+This project is an interactive exam platform that allows users to take exams with the assistance of a chatbot powered by LLama3.
 The chatbot can help users with questions during the exam.
-The project is built using Flask for the backend and Rasa for the chatbot functionality.
+The project is built using Flask for the backend and Llama3 for the chatbot functionality.

 ## Table of Contents